-Selection of areas
+Selection of Areas

-Areas of even aged regrowth will be surveyed by Inventory Branch at about age fifteen.
-Top Height class maps will be produced from which stands taller than 30m Top Height and of sufficient stocking will be selected for thinning.
-The date when shorter stands will reach 30m will also be predicted and programmed for future operations.
+Areas of even aged regrowth will be surveyed by Inventory Branch.
+Top Height class maps will be produced from which stands taller than 30 m Top Height and of sufficient stocking will be selected for thinning.
+The date when shorter stands will reach 30 m will also be predicted and programmed for future operations.
 Field inspection will be required for confirmation and for the preparation of detailed logging plans.